 In the 1950s, “large” was the only size car many makes offered.
 Since then—mostly due to cost and fuel economy—small cars all the way down to “tiny” have been made available.
 But some people still like ’em big.

-For those buyers, the pickings are rather slim—at least compared to other automotive classes.
+For those buyers, the pickings are rather slim these days—at least compared to other automotive classes.
 We count just seven vehicles in the Large Car class, a number that has gone down significantly in recent years.

 Pickings are also pretty slim when it comes to body styles.
 All the cars come only as 4-door sedans…no exceptions.
-V6 engines are standard in all, with only two offering an optional V8.
-Anyone who just woke up from a 40-year nap would be appalled.
+V6 engines are standard in all but two (the Buick LaCrosse and Chevrolet Impala both come standard with a 4-cylinder), and only two (the Chrysler 300 and Dodge Charger) offer an optional V8.